Vedu1004/weather_app/README.md

-# weather_app
+# Weather-App-JS
-it contains a weather app that fetch live weather and uses weather API for live weather. languages used HTML, CSS , JavaScript
+A weather app developed using javascript with weather API